Your Guide to a Greener Holiday Season

 More Tips about Holiday Trees.

-Between Thanksgiving and New Years, Americans boost their electricity consumption by 27%.
+Between Thanksgiving and New Year's Day, Americans boost their electricity consumption by 27%.
 RecycleWorks encourages you to buck the trend.

 Buy LED light bulb strands, they use very little electricity and give off no heat, increasing safety and saving energy.